Hyundai N: N Line

 Hyundai created the N Line inspired by the success of the original N vehicles.
-These models include styling and performance upgrades that differentiate them from their standard counterparts, but use the same powertrain as the standard models.
+These models include styling and performance upgrades that differentiate them from their standard counterparts but use the same powertrain as the standard models.

 Concept Line

 As the name suggests, these are concept vehicles not commercially available to the general public, whose mission is to test revolutionary technologies that would later be incorporated into the N brand.
 One example is the RM20e, an electric vehicle that develops 810 hp of power and 960 Nm of torque that allows it to reach 0-200 kph in just 9.88 seconds.

 On July 15, 2022, the N brand rolling labs vehicles RN22e and N Vision 74 were unveiled.
-The RN22e is the first E-GMP-based high-performance vehicle of the N brand, featuring a 160kW front-wheel motor and 270kW rear-wheel motor.
+The RN22e is the first E-GMP-based high-performance vehicle of the N brand, featuring a 160 kW front-wheel motor and 270 kW rear-wheel motor.
 The N Vision 74 is a hydrogen hybrid high-performance vehicle drawing inspiration from the Pony Coupe concept.
 It was developed as a hybrid structure of a battery-electric in combination with an FCEV system and a three-channel cooling system.